jasonnicholson/regularizeNd/docs/developer_guide.md

 ## Development Workflow

 1. Clone the repo.
-2. Run `npm i` or `npm ci`.
+2. Run `pnpm i` or `pnpm i --frozen-lockfile`.
 In the `prepare` script, the git hooks are configured.
 This sets up git-conventional-commits to lint the commit messages.
 Without this, commit messages are not checked.
+3. Run `setupRegularizeNdProjectPath.m` to set up the MATLAB path for this project.
+When you are done, run it again to clean up and remove the project paths.
-3. Develop.
+4. Develop.
-4. Commit using conventional commits.
+5. Commit using conventional commits.
-5. Run `matlab -batch "release_workflow()"` for a dry run, or `matlab -batch "release_workflow('DryRun',false)"` to execute.
+6. Run `matlab -batch "release_workflow()"` for a dry run, or `matlab -batch "release_workflow('DryRun',false)"` to execute.
 This runs the release workflow end-to-end (see below) and uses the same dryRun state for `deploy_documentation`.

 To run a live-reloading docs server during documentation development, use the Sphinx autobuild target from the docs folder: